 Git Manager Reference

-Reference tour for the experimental Git Manager: view modes, toolbar states, history behavior, detail workspaces, and special repository states.
+Reference tour for the experimental Git Manager: view modes, branch and actions & options menus, history behavior, context actions, detail workspaces, and special repository states.

 Read the manager in three layers: the title area chooses how much history structure you want, the main toolbar exposes repository operations, and the main panel moves between working-tree review and commit history.
 Once you see those three layers, the rest of the UI becomes predictable.